cataseven/Google-Map-Card/README.md

 # Google Maps Card for Home Assistant

-The BEST MAP CARD EVER!
-Responsive Lovelace custom card that displays the location of `person.` or `device_tracker.` `sensor.` entities and tracks their routes using the Google Maps JavaScript API.
+Responsive Lovelace custom Google Maps card that displays the location of `person.` or `device_tracker.` `sensor.` entities and tracks their routes using the Google Maps JavaScript API.